A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Numerical experiment

-We describe one applications which can be modeled within the framework of (\ref{sec1}).
-This example is used to illustrate the performance of updating $\mathcal{H}_k$.\\~\\ {\bf{ Example}} Finding a minimum volume box containing $K$ given points in $d$-dimensional space is called the oriented bounding box problem \cite{Borckmans2010OrientedBB}.
-Assuming that the matrix $E\in\mathbb{R}^{d\times K}$ is composed of the coordinates $K$ given points, the problem is formulated as
+\textbf{The bounding box problem:} Finding a minimum volume box containing $K$ given points in $d$-dimensional space is called the oriented bounding box problem \cite{Borckmans2010OrientedBB}.
+Assuming that the matrix $E\in\mathbb{R}^{d\times K}$ is composed of the coordinates of the $K$ given points, the problem is formulated as